 1 – Lack of Sleep

 This is the obvious one, but it plagues so many!
-According to the American Sleep Association, over 1/3 of Americans report getting less than 7 hours of sleep regularly.
-The average person needs 8 hours of sleep!
-Women need even more sleep than men, requiring 8-10 hours of sleep.
-Unfortunately, many people are trying to squeak by on less than sufficient sleep.
-Sleep is when your body heals, and if you aren’t getting enough sleep, your body doesn’t get the time it needs to heal.
+According to the American Sleep Association, over one-third of Americans regularly report getting less than seven hours of sleep.
+The average person requires a full eight hours of sleep, with women needing even more, typically between eight to ten hours.
+Unfortunately, many people attempt to function on inadequate sleep, compromising their body’s healing process.
+Sleep is when your body heals, and without sufficient sleep, your body doesn’t get the time it needs to heal.
 Prioritizing quality sleep and implementing helpful tips for better sleep can go a long way in revitalizing your energy and overall well-being.
 Make time for sleep and follow these tips for better sleep!

 2 – Stress